 From regional banks to multiline insurance firms to massive asset managers, the following 12 names rank as Wall Street's best financial stocks to buy for 2022.

-Stock prices, analysts' recommendations and other data as of Dec.
-26, courtesy of S&P Global Market Intelligence and YCharts, unless otherwise noted.
+Stock prices, market values and dividends as of Feb.
+3. Analysts' recommendations and other data as of Feb.
+3, courtesy of S&P Global Market Intelligence and YCharts, unless otherwise noted.
 Stocks are listed by analysts' consensus recommendation, from lowest to highest.

 - Analysts' consensus recommendation: 1.92 (Buy)

-Arthur J. Gallagher (AJG, $166.45), which provides insurance brokerage and consulting services, has seen its stock beat the broader market by about 9 percentage points through 2021's late innings.
+Arthur J. Gallagher (AJG, $154.45), which provides insurance brokerage and consulting services, has seen its stock beat the broader market by more than 10 percentage points last year.
 The Street forecasts even more outperformance in 2022.

 Several of the 13 analysts issuing opinions on AJG have it among their best financial stocks to buy for 2022.
 Six rate it at Strong Buy, three say Buy, three have it at Hold and one says Sell.
 That works out to a consensus recommendation of Buy, per S&P Global Market Intelligence.

 Raymond James analyst C. Gregory Peters rates the stock at Outperform (the equivalent of Buy), noting that a compelling valuation and a "bullish outlook for growth within the insurance brokerage industry through 2023" makes AJG one of the "most attractive insurance brokerage stocks."

 The Street forecasts AJG to generate average annual earnings per share (EPS) growth of 14.8% over the next three to five years.
 Meanwhile, shares trade at 25.9 times analysts' average 2022 EPS estimate.

 If that valuation seems a bit rich, Raymond James' Peters notes that AJG trades well below its peer group average.